albertcordina/Applicant-tracking-system/README.md

        Calls the JavaMailSender which provides a robust and flexible way to integrate email functionality into Spring application.
        Contains the method sendEmail which calls the SimpleMailMessage class of Spring framework with its methods;
                               setTo, setSubject setText, and calls the method send of JavaMailSender class

+the package 'web' has 2 classes:

+  - WebsocketEventListener

+                          Calls the

+  - WebSocketMessageConfig

+                          Implements WebSocketMessageBrokerConfigurer interface.
+                          Contains: the method 'registerStompEndpoints' - adds the endpoint that client will use to connect to the WebSocket server with SockS fallback options. the method 'configureMessageBroker' - sets the application destination prefix for messages bound for @MessageMapping-annotated methods and inables a simple in-memory message boker and sets the destination prefix for it.

 The 2 interfaces are: